150 Years of Farming

 In the mid 1990s, Clay Mauritson returned from college with an unexpected longing to get back in the vineyards.
 This time, though, along with pruning and picking, Clay was determined to add winemaking to the family operation.
 Honing his winemaking skills and knowledge of winery operations at Kenwood, Taft Street and Dry Creek Vineyards, Clay was ready in 1998 to release the inaugural Mauritson Dry Creek Valley Zinfandel.
 Clay's wife Carrie soon joined him, leading our marketing and operations support.

 Soon after that inaugural release, we took a fresh look at the potential for superior grape growing in the Rockpile region and planted 34 acres to vineyards in eight distinct blocks.
 The combination of low air moisture, poor soils and moderate temperatures was starting to turn heads.
 Our family farming operation had come full circle -- and then some!

-Six generations and nearly 150 years later, we are earning a reputation for outstanding winemaking along with our sought-after harvests.
+Six generations and more than150 years later, we're earning a reputation for outstanding winemaking along with our sought-after harvests.
 Opened in April 2004, our winemaking facility and tasting room is located at 2859 Dry Creek Road, on the corner of Dry Creek and Lytton Springs roads in Healdsburg.
-Tasting room hours are 10:00 am to 5:00 pm daily, with winery and vineyard tours available by appointment.
+We can't wait to welcome you and share our wines.